Sole proprietorship in Germany: what it is and how to start one

 Commercial register entry

-Should a commercial register entry be required, costs generally fall between €150 and €300.
-This step is compulsory solely for proprietorships structured with commercial management.
+Should a commercial register entry be required, it will typically cost you between €150 and €300.
+This step is compulsory solely for proprietorships under commercial management.

 Tax and accounting